rencire/neovim-nix/README.md

           '';
         }
       ];
     };
+  };
 }
 ```

+Notes:

-Note: Here `plugin-0-deriv` doesn't need any vimrc, hence just specifying the derviation is fine.
+- Here `plugin-0-deriv` doesn't need any vimrc, hence just specifying the derviation is fine.
   For each of the other plugins that do require a vimrc, we specify an `attribute set` with the properties `plugin` and `vimrc`.
+- Code above are just examples.
+See "Usage" section for details on working code.

 # Usage